August 2024 Travels

 Camp venue in the English countryside

 I think predictive coding and active inference was the most interesting topic I learned about at camp.
-It put my own robotics research into a new perspective.
+It put my own robotics research into a new light.
 I work on generative perception and control models, and predictive coding is a generative model for brain function.
 Learning about predictive coding allowed me to compare my own research with the human brain in a new way, and I found that pretty fascinating.
 I had never thought of the human brain as a Bayesian generative model, which also puts a lot of cutting-edge ML research these days in a new perspective.

 tent